pvpb0t/Mystical-Engine/README.md

 ### Credit
 Models and textures are not made by me.
 Credit goes to the makers of them.

-Also credits to [ThinMatrix](https://www.youtube.com/@ThinMatrix) for help with GLSL and OpenGL
+Also credits to [ThinMatrix](https://www.youtube.com/@ThinMatrix) for help with GLSL, Font and OpenGL

 ### License
 [Here](LICENSE)<br>